gene-git/ssl-mgr/Docs/Sections/Appendix.rst

     # Include tls.example.com in zone file to use
     #  => [[port, proto, usage, selector, match], ...]
+    # port 25 uses MX other ports use all SAN hostsnames.
     dane_tls = [[25, 'tcp', 3, 1, 1]]

     [KeyOpts]